Proverbs 10:10 – The Talker

 Because of these realities, we need to understand some key principles:

-I – Men in Committed Relationships should not be friends with women.
+I – Men in Committed Relationships Should Not Develop Close Friendships with Women.

 If you want one of the surest ways to put yourself at risk for an adultery, then make close friendships with a woman who is not your wife.